 - 5 yearly: an environment where the equipment/supply cord is not prone to flexing or open to abuse - this is commonly referred to as a non-hostile environment - a typical example of this might be a company's server room.

 Table 4: AS/NZS 3760 - Test and Tag Intervals

-The intervals listed below are only a recommendation and should be taken into account as a minimum requirement when PAT testing.
+According to the AS 3760 Standard which oversees the industry in Australia, the intervals listed below are only a recommendation and should be taken into account as a minimum requirement when you are PAT testing.
 If you have been given the job to test and tag a workplace and then discover that the previous person responsible for this task was testing items at a different frequency than recommended, it could be because:

 1) The person testing and tagging was ill-informed about the test periods and is doing it incorrectly

 2) The workplace business owner has completed their own risk assessment

 If you require any clarification or you're unsure of your test intervals, please contact us or call 1300 848 302.

 Enjoy this article?
 Make sure you sign up to our newsletter to keep up with the latest test and tag news.